 You can find more information and purchase options here:

-Distribution of categorizations for a sample of domains from our website category database
+Distribution of categorizations for 5 million domains from our website category database

-Here is a distribution of Tier 1 categories on a sample of around 800,000 domains taken from the offline database:
+Here is a distribution of Tier 1 categories for 5 million domains taken from the offline database:

 The most frequent domain categories are Business and Finance, Sports, Personal Finance, Hobbies & Interests, Technology and Computing, Events and Attractions.